umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

     ```

 8. Navigate to the **Content** section in the Umbraco backoffice.
-9. Open the Sitemap page and set the **Max Site Map Depth** to 2.
+9. Open the Sitemap page and set the **Max Site Map Depth** to `2`.
 10. Save and publish the content.

 Your sitemap will now only contain entries for the top two levels.
-Leaving the value blank, will mean that no maximum depth restriction will be applied.
+Leaving the value blank will mean that no maximum depth restriction will be applied.

 Finally, we need the helper to check the **Excluded Document Types** list on the XmlSiteMap Document Type.